AT-LP120 Preamp Removal Guide

 Unfortunately, I have not tested this method.
 Since I managed to ruin the circuit board when trying to do this mod.
 Bummer!

 But in theory, this seems to me to be the most elegant way to mod the LP120 in my opinion.
 It is definitely my favorite method.
-Please leave a comment below if you try this mod and want to share the result.

 After screwing up trying to modify my LP120 using method 1 above (destroying SMD pads on the preamp circuit board), I ended up using the method I will describe here.
 As my plan B.